-1996 and founded the National Campaign for People's Right to Information (NCPRI).
-144 That year, the NCPRI sent the government a model FOIA.
-When the government stalled and ultimately passed a weak law, the opposition Congress Party used the law as a campaign issue and won the election.
-145 However, the new government tried to pass the same weak legislation once more.
+1996 and founded the National Campaign for People's Right to Information (NCPRI).144 That year, the NCPRI sent the government a model FOIA.
+When the government stalled and ultimately passed a weak law, the opposition Congress Party used the law as a campaign issue and won the election.145 However, the new government tried to pass the same weak legislation once more.
 This was met with strong criticism by the media and outcry from members of the public and government.
-As a result, the new government passed the Right to Information Act in October 2005, one of the most effective in the world 146
+As a result, the new government passed the Right to Information Act in October 2005, one of the most effective in the world.146

 A similar movement for the right to information played out in neighboring Bangladesh.
 In other countries, like Indonesia, Guatemala, Yemen, and Jordan, CSOs led the campaign to pass a FOIA, while in still other countries, governments were the main drivers behind enactment of FOIAs in domestic law.
 The Associated Press recently did a global study of the effectiveness of FOIAs, and the lead researcher and reporter Mendoza recognized the importance of people power even after FOIAs were enacted by summing up the result of the study: "When the citizens rise up and say, we want to have accountability in our government, we want to have transparency, those laws really work.
-In countries where the law is adopted as a financial incentive, those are the countries we found more often are ignoring them."
-147
+In countries where the law is adopted as a financial incentive, those are the countries we found more often are ignoring them."147

 Reference to natural law is additionally necessary in theorizing people power because the positive law of human rights described in Part I of this monograph does not encompass all of the rights that could be, and have been, claimed by civil resistance movements, and thus, it is insufficient as a theoretical framework.
-Consider the landmark General Assembly Resolution, The Declaration on the Right and Responsibility of Individuals, Groups, and Organs of Society to Promote Universally Recognized Human Rights and Fundamental Freedoms (The Declaration on Human Rights Defenders, or DHRD), which provides the following:
+Consider the Declaration on Human Rights Defenders (1999), which provides the following: